Villa del Balbianello

 Pro tip: You can look up ferry schedules online!
 There are a few ways to do this:

 • You can download PDFs of ferry timetables.
-Visit this website, change language to English, click “Timetables and Lines,” and click Bellagio-Menaggio-Varenna-Cadenabbia under the season you need.
+Visit this website, change language to English if needed, click “Timetables and Lines,” and click Bellagio-Menaggio-Varenna-Cadenabbia under the season you need.
+You can also just use the search bar function and even purchase in advance if you’d like.
+You can then use the ticket on any boat on the purchased route for the day.

 • You can use Google Maps straight from your cell phone in real time if you have internet while traveling Lake Como.